-Total health spending in England is about £120 billion and is expected to rise by almost £5 billion by 2020, taking inflation into account.
+Total health spending in England is nearly £124 billion in 2017/18 and is expected to rise to over £125 billion by 2020, taking inflation into account.

 The NHS is facing severe financial pressures, with trusts across the country spending more than they’re bringing in.
 The NHS is also being asked to find £22 billion in savings by 2020, in order to keep up with rising demand and an ageing population.

 Health experts from the Nuffield Trust, Health Foundation and King’s Fund say current spending plans aren’t enough to maintain standards of care, meet rising patient demand and deliver new services such as the so-called “seven-day NHS”.

 They also cite concerns that there isn’t enough money going into social care, which we’ve looked at elsewhere.